 Repairs within a reasonable amount of time

-Not only are landlords responsible for certain repairs, but they are legally obliged to carry out these repairs within a reasonable amount of time.
+Not only are housing associations and councils responsible for certain repairs, but they are legally obliged to carry out these repairs within a reasonable amount of time.
 There is no set definition of ‘reasonable’, as it is dependent on the circumstances.
 A boiler that breaks in winter should be repaired as a matter of urgency, while a leaky tap might be left for a few weeks.
-If the repair remains unfixed for any longer than two to three months, then a landlord will have breached their repair obligations.
+If the repair remains unfixed for any longer than two to three months, then a housing association or council will have breached their repair obligations.

-It is worth noting that a landlord only becomes responsible for a repair once they become aware of the problem (or should have become aware of the problem).
+It is worth noting that a housing association/council only becomes responsible for a repair once they become aware of the problem (or should have become aware of the problem).
 This means it is up to the tenant to report the disrepair as soon as possible.

 Repairs to an acceptable standard

-Furthermore, landlords must complete the repair to a reasonable standard.
+Furthermore, housing associations and councils must complete the repair to a reasonable standard.
 It is not enough to do a ‘bodge job’ and say they have fixed the problem.
 The repair must meet regulations, be safe and rectify the issue.

-How do I know if my landlord is responsible for a repair?
+How do I know if my housing association or council is responsible for a repair?

 It can be very hard for a tenant to know who is responsible for what repairs.
-Often a landlord will try to offload their responsibilities onto a tenant.
-The tenant is then left wondering whether the repair is really their burden to bear, or whether the landlord is trying to avoid the cost (and hassle) of fixing a defect.
+Often a housing association or council will try to offload their responsibilities onto a tenant.
+The tenant is then left wondering whether the repair is really their burden to bear, or whether the housing association or council is trying to avoid the cost (and hassle) of fixing a defect.
+What are my responsibilities as a tenant ?

 That is where we can help.
 We know landlord and tenant laws inside out.
-We can discuss the circumstances with you, advising whether your landlord is responsible for the repair – and whether an unreasonable amount of time has passed since you first reported the problem.
+We can discuss the circumstances with you, advising whether your housing association or council is responsible for the repair – and whether an unreasonable amount of time has passed since you first reported the problem.
 If so, you could be eligible to make a housing disrepair claim.